 I was on one of my runs the other morning when all I could think of were muffins.
 You may think that’s counterproductive, but it’s my motivation, especially when I imagine big, sweet blackberries bursting in a tender muffin made slightly healthier with Greek yogurt.

-Ok, who am I kidding, using Greek yogurt alone doesn’t make this healthier, but I did use less sugar than usual, and added some oats to the streusel, so if I want to justify a muffin after a workout, I say I deserve it.
+Ok, who am I kidding, using Greek yogurt alone doesn’t make these Blackberry Yogurt Muffins healthier, but I did use less sugar than usual, and added some oats to the streusel, so if I want to justify a muffin after a workout, I say I deserve it.

 And you deserve one, too.

 Looking for more delicious breakfast options?
 Try one of these recipes too!

 Blackberry Yogurt Muffins

 - 1/3 cup granulated sugar if you want a deeper color, use a combination of granulated and light brown sugar

 - 1 1/4 teaspoons ground cinnamon

 - 1/4 cup cold unsalted butter grated or cut into small cubes